Chapter One - Decisions

 "I do want it.
 I want it so much; I'll risk staying, even if it means they find me.
 I need this; there is no other place for me to go."

 "I think she is sincere."
 The lady faced the girl, "Grace, the life you would be embarking on is not for everybody, I did not choose it."

 "But you are so good with weapons, I've seen you.
 You're perfect with a bow."

 "I can defend myself.
 Being good with weapons is not the same as being a knight.
-It is a lonely life, as a knight you will work mostly on your own, but when it's necessary you must be a leader.
+It is a hard life, as a knight you will work on your own, but when it's necessary you must be a leader.
 I chose a different path."

 "I couldn't be a lady."

 "You will be.
 A female knight must be a lady just as a male knight must be a gentleman."